 S22 Segment of Matter

-Subclass of: S20 Physical Feature
+Subclass of: S20 Rigid Physical Feature

 Scope Note: This class comprises physical features with relative stability of form and structure within a declared spatial volume of interest.
 The spatial extent of an instance of S22 Segment of Matter may be declared or defined by a researcher or observer usually because the arrangement and composition of substance is characteristic for the surrounding matter or can be interpreted as traces of its genesis and subsequent internal and external processes it was exposed to.
 The defining spatial extent is typically declared on a continuous matter by means of geometric determination without observable boundaries on all sides or any side.
 It may however be extracted at some point in time along the declared boundaries.